 HR professionals will know the answer to the question in the title.
 Recruitment agencies should, but clearly not all do.
 But if you’re the owner of a small business, without a great deal of knowledge of employment law, you would expect that retaining an “expert” to assist you with filling a role would ensure that you don’t

 a) Contravene the Equality Act.
 It’s illegal to advertise for someone of a particular sex (with some very clear exceptions) or age, yet this advert visually implies that only young women can be secretaries.
-As the client, you would be held liable together with the agency if an individual decided to make a claim – and remember that they could do so without ever having applied, if they could show they were dissuaded by the advert.
+As the client, you would be held liable together with the agency if an individual decided to make a claim – and remember that even someone who didn’t even apply could make a complaint to the EHRC, which might then decide to investigate your company.

 b) Send out some very negative messages about your company.
 The implication that women can only occupy subservient positions to male bosses is hardly likely to attract many good quality candidates, and is the suggestion that errors may result in physical punishment really the impression you want to give of how your company works?